 Air India (AI) offers group booking for more than 10 passengers traveling together.
-This is an incredibly convenient service as it means that entire families can travel on the same flight without having to be split up.
-Many large groups of travelers prefer group booking with Air India.
+This is an incredibly convenient service as it means that entire families can travel on the same flight without having to split up.
+Many large groups of travelers prefer group bookings with Air India.

 - Frequent Flyer Program

 Air India (AI) shares its frequent flyer program with its subsidiaries.
 The program is called Flying Returns and you will earn good miles once you enroll.
 You have the option to redeem the points you earn here for travel on certain other airlines as well.